rust-or/good_lp/README.md

 or having to install any external library, but it is slower than other solvers.

 It performs very poorly when compiled in debug mode, so be sure to compile your code in `--release` mode when solving large problems.
+This solver can compile to WASM targets.

 ### [HiGHS][highs]